-At Island Vet Hospital here in Richmond, we offer a full range of dog vaccinations and puppy shots and injections for your pet.
+At Island Vet Hospital here in Richmond, we offer a full range of dog vaccinations and puppy shots and injections for your canine companion.

 For a fully tailored recommendation of vaccines for your dog, book an appointment today to speak to one of our vets.

 Vaccination for dogs is a very important part of their preventive health care plan.
 They are generally safe and have few risks associated with them.

 Our basis for each vaccination protocol comes from the recommendations of the American Animal Hospital Association (AAHA).
 The AAHA has a group of highly respected specialists in veterinary immunology and internal medicine who have agreed on a basic protocol that provides excellent protection while minimizing exposure to vaccines.